Navigation in the 3D World Editor generally is the same as navigation in the Simulink® 3D Animation™ Viewer

 You can also use toolbar buttons to set view panes:

-When the grid view panes are open, if you change the view pane option, the 3D World Editor displays the following view panes from the grid view.
+When the grid view panes are open and you change the view pane option, the editor displays these view panes from the grid view.

 |New View Pane Option||Grid View Panes Displayed|